Sensible Footwear

 Sensible Footwear was a British comedy group comprising Alex Dallas, Alison Field, and Wendy Vousden.
 Their shows incorporated elements of stand-up comedy, sketch comedy, and musical comedy.

 Career

-Dallas, Field, and Vousden met as amateurs at an festival for women's theater in London, England in 1982.
+Dallas, Field, and Vousden met as amateurs at a festival for women's theater in London, England in 1982.
 They created Sensible Footwear that same year.
 The name was suggested by a friend, as an in-joke to other women for whom "sensible footwear" described a type of shoe that was not the norm.
 They debuted at the Edinburgh Festival Fringe in 1982.

 After struggling to break through the misogyny of the male-dominated British comedy scene, in 1989 they emigrated to Canada, where they became legal permanent residents.
 Though they mostly performed in fringe theaters and small venues across Canada, they also appeared on Canadian radio and television, and performed in a select number of prominent venues across Canada and the United States.
 They largely wrote their material individually before coming together to discuss what they had written.